-I am thankful to Irene Nunes, who served as Development Editor through several iterations of the manuscript.
+I am thankful to those who assisted on the first edition: Irene Nunes, who served as Development Editor through several iterations of the manuscript.
 Irene forced me to continuously rethink what I had written and her insights in physics kept surprising me.
 Her incessant questioning taught me that one doesn't need to be a science major to obtain a deep understanding of how the world around us works and that it is possible to explain physics in a way that makes sense for non-physics majors.
 Catherine Crouch helped write the final chapters of electricity and magnetism and the chapters on circuits and optics, permitting me to focus on the overall approach and the art program.
 Peter Dourmashkin helped me write the chapters on special relativity and thermodynamics.
-Without his help, I would not have been able to rethink how to introduce the ideas of modern physics in a consistent way.
+I appreciate Daryl Pedigo's hard work authoring, editing content, and coordinating the contributions to all of the practice material in this book.
+Also, Peter Dourmashkin and Wolfgang Rueckner helped me with some of the experiments that form the basis of the illustrations in a number of the chapters.
+Lastly, I would also like to thank my late uncle, Erich Lessing, for letting me use some of his beautiful pictures as chapter openers.

-Many people provided feedback during the development of the manuscript.
+Many people provided feedback during the development of the first edition manuscript.
 I am particularly indebted to the late Ronald Newburgh and to Edward Ginsberg, who meticulously checked many of the chapters.
 I am also grateful to Edwin Taylor for his critical feedback on the special relativity chapter and to my colleague Gary Feldman for his suggestions for improving that chapter.
 Lisa Morris provided material for many of the Self-quizzes and my graduate students James Carey, Mark Winkler, and Ben Franta helped with data analysis and the appendices.
-I would also like to thank my uncle, Erich Lessing, for letting me use some of his beautiful pictures as chapter openers.

-Many people helped put together the Practice book.
-Without Daryl Pedigo's hard work authoring and editing content, as well as coordinating the contributions to that book, the manuscript would never have taken shape.
-Along with Daryl, the following people provided the material for the Practice book: Wayne Anderson, Bill Ashmanskas, Linda Barton, Ronald Bieniek, Michael Boss, Anthony Buffa, Catherine Crouch, Peter Dourmashkin, Paul Draper, Andrew Duffy, Edward Ginsberg, William Hogan, Gerd Kortemeyer, Rafael Lopez-Mobilia, Christopher Porter, David Rosengrant, Gay Stewart, Christopher Watts, Lawrence Weinstein, Fred Wietfeldt, and Michael Wofsey.
+The following people provided the material for the first edition Practice book: Wayne Anderson, Bill Ashmanskas, Linda Barton, Ronald Bieniek, Michael Boss, Anthony Buffa, Catherine Crouch, Peter Dourmashkin, Paul Draper, Andrew Duffy, Edward Ginsberg, William Hogan, Gerd Kortemeyer, Rafael Lopez-Mobilia, Chris-topher Porter, David Rosengrant, Gay Stewart, Christopher Watts, Lawrence Weinstein, Fred Wietfeldt, and Michael Wofsey.